On a Certain Subalgebra of $U_q(\widehat{\mathfrak{sl}}_2)$ Related to the Degenerate $q$-Onsager Algebra: Proof of Theorem (i), (ii), (iii)

-Since the Drinfel'd polynomial $P_V(\lambda)$ determines the isomorphism class of the $\mathcal{B}$-module $V$ of type $(1,1)$ [4, the injectivity part of Theorem 1.9'], there are no other finite-dimensional irreducible $\mathcal{B}$-modules of type $(1,1)$.
-This means that every finite-dimensional irreducible $\mathcal{B}$-module of type $(1,1)$ comes from some tensor product of evaluation modules for $U_q(L(\mathfrak{sl}_2))$.
+Since the Drinfel'd polynomial $P_V(\lambda)$ determines the isomorphism class of the $\mathcal{B}$-module~$V$ of type $(1,1)$ \cite[the injectivity part of Theorem 1.9$'$]{augTD}, there are no other f\/inite-dimensional irreducible $\mathcal{B}$-modules of type $(1,1)$.
+This means that every f\/inite-dimensional irreducible $\mathcal{B}$-module of type~$(1,1)$ comes from some tensor product of evaluation modules for~$U_q(L(\mathfrak{sl}_2))$.